ycl-the-lyc/ubc-study-notes/math-253/math-253.typ

 ]

 = Partial Derivative
-It is hard to derive with multiple variable at the same time.
+It is hard to totally derive with multiple variable at the same time.
 Instead, we fix all but one variable, and derive against that variable.
 In this setup, it is as if we are deriving a normal one-variable function.